Amodio/cemantbot/README.md

 ## Usage
 * Go to https://cemantix.certitudes.org or https://cemantle.certitudes.org
-* Make sure the 'Joker!' button is here, otherwise refresh the page.
+* Make sure the 'Joker!' button is loaded, otherwise refresh the page.

 It takes about 6 sec to load (more at the first time to cache the binary model).
-* Click the 'Joker!' button and enjoy!
+* Click the 'Joker!' button, enjoy!

 ![Joker button](https://raw.githubusercontent.com/Amodio/cemantix/main/images/joker_btn.png "Joker button")